 Good sources of lean protein include meats (look for leaner cuts like sirloin), poultry, eggs (while not lean, eggs will not shoot up your cholesterol as many worry), fish, low-fat dairy, soybeans, and various legumes (beans).

 As far as how much protein your body needs, this will vary according to how much you weigh and your activity level.
 A level of around 1 gram per pound of lean bodyweight is a good guideline (we don’t count total bodyweight because fat is not metabolically active and doesn’t require protein to sustain it).
+This is basic nutrition principle #2.

 3. Don’t be afraid of “good” fats